beforesemicolon/markup/docs/documentation/utilities/index.md

 `.render(document.body)
 ```

+You can see that we have functions that handle different logic composing them for even more complex logic dependent on the state.

-This ability to just create and compose functions to handle everything is what further makes templating easy and fun to do.
+This ability to just create and compose functions to handle everything is what further makes templating easy and fun in Markup.

-We can further things up by introducing a utility for handling form values that we can use with multiple form fields at once.
+We can further things up by wrapping everything in a reusable utility for handling form input values of any kind that we can use with multiple form fields.

 ```javascript
 const formFieldValue = (pattern) => {